oOosys/colorChoice-pythonOpenCV/README.md

 ![colorChoice Fullscreen](colorChoiceFullscreen.png "May the power of oOo be with you!")

+colorChoice is pure only about you and the colors.
+In Fullscreen mode there is nothing else, except colored strips showing all colors you can reach with next click or slider move, equipped with markers around the chosen color in all three color channels.

-Interactive color choice/selection application built with OpenCV.
-It allows to visually select a color using RGB or HSV/HSL sliders and outputs the chosen color in both hexadecimal and RGB format to stdout along with exact or nearest css3 color name.
+colorChoice is pure Python code using the OpenCV module.
+It allows to visually select a color using RGB or HSV/HSL sliders (you know the color mode from the color of the active slider color marker) and outputs the chosen color in both hexadecimal and RGB format to stdout along with exact or nearest css3 color name.

 Both keyboard-only and mouse-only interaction allow to adjust color values and provides real-time feedback through a large area with chosen color showing which color will result from moving a slider to a new position by displaying this color in the slider strip.